radiant-rstats/docs/multivariate/app/mds.md

 The city data (`city`) contains information on distances in miles between 10 major cities in the US.
 Distances for 45 (10 x 9 / 2) from-to city pairs are provided.
 These data are used to illustrate that MDS can take simple data on distances (or on brand dissimilarities as we will see) and create a 2-dimensional map that accurately depicts the relative city (or brand) positions.

 To load the `city` data go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load examples` button.
 Then select the `city` dataset.
 In _Multivariate > Maps > (Dis)similarity_ select `from` as ID 1, `to` as ID 2, and `distance` as the Dissimilarity measure.
+After the settings have been changed click the `Estimate` button or press `CTRL-enter` (`CMD-enter` on mac) to generate results.

 The original distances are shown in (lower triangular) matrix form in the screenshot below.
 If the analysis is successful we expect cities that are close (e.g., Washington DC and New York) to also be located close together on the map.
 Cities that are far apart (e.g., Seattle and Miami) should also be positioned far apart in the map.

 The basic measure of (lack of) fit for MDS is called `Stress`.
 If MDS cannot create a map that accurately describes the original data this will result in high stress.
 Stress values of .1 are generally considered fair, .05 is good, and .01 or lower is excellent.
 High stress values indicate that a dimensionality of three (or higher) is needed to accurately depict the available data.
 For the city data the stress value is equal to .02 which is good.
 In the _Summary_ tab we also see the coordinates that will be used to create the two-dimensional map show in the _Plot_ tab and the recovered distances (i.e., how _far_ the cities are apart in the generated map).